EslamA99/DecisionTree-and-SVM-algorithms/README.md

 # DecisionTree-and-SVM-algorithms
+DecisionTree and SVM algorithms algorithms from scratch.
-Description of requirements is in Description Folder
+Description of task is in Description folder